 That’s right – a kilogram of steak – T-bone to be precise.
 This house favourite costs 650 pesos with sides included, a large helping of aligot (cheesy mash) and a bowl of cherry tomatoes cooked in meat juices and balsamic vinegar.
 The steak arrived readily cut into pieces for our convenience, glistening with juicy goodness, and it tasted fantastic – not quite La Carniceria quality, but not a long way off.

 We were lucky enough to attend three asado nights, and it was packed out every time.
-Hosted by the hostel manager Rhys and owner Christian, it gets under way at 9pm, the way any Argentinian asado experience does.
+Hosted by the hostel owner Christian, it gets under way at 9pm, the way any Argentinian asado experience does.
 Rhys serves various cuts of meat that have been slowly cooking on the barbecue through the day, giving explanations of what they are and how they’re prepared – usually sirloin, ribs, pork, blood sausage, choripan and more.
 Salad is served to garnish, and later in the night a helping of crispy potatoes cooked in meat juices.

 Veggie options are provided as well, and to ensure a truly fair balance, a full-on vegetarian food night is hosted on Tuesdays for just 50 pesos a head.